Frequently Asked Special Events Permit Questions

 Not necessarily, there are restrictions on where and when we can grant permission to apply for amplified Sound Permits with the NYPD.

-Do I have to have insurance or pay for a bond for my event?
+Do I have to have insurance or submit a security for my event?

 Not necessarily, the borough permit offices will let you know if insurance or a bond is required for your event.